 - Have had coronary bypass surgery, a balloon catheter procedure, such as PTCA, stents, or heart valve surgery.

 Phase I: This phase begins in the hospital following a heart attack, heart surgery, or stable angina.
 Emphasis is placed on gradual progression of exercise in order to reach the highest level of mobility prior to leaving the hospital.

 Phase II: This phase begins after hospital discharge and includes close observation with telemetry heart monitoring each session.
 An individual program is designed to increase each patient’s strength and endurance, while decreasing their risk for further cardiac complications.
-Patients meet three times per week for six to twelve weeks.
+Patients meet three times per week for 36 sessions.

 Phase III: This phase includes exercise with supervision and vital sign documentation at each session.
 This ongoing program may include individuals with a variety of diagnosis which meets two to three days per week.

 The rehabilitation team includes a Medical Director, your doctor, specially trained registered nurses, an exercise physiologist, a registered dietician, and clinical pharmacists.
 Our staff is certified in both Cardiopulmonary Resuscitation (CPR) and Advanced Cardiac Life Support (ACLS).